dutradda/jsondaora/README.md

 from dataclasses import dataclass from typing import List

-from dataclassesjson import asdataclass, asjson, dataclassjson
+from typingjson import asdataclass, asjson, typingjson

 @dataclass